-- Tempest Blazers also excel at harassing flanks and hunting solos, and deal out more damage with their Brutal Damage ammo type.
+- Tempest Blazers - These guys excel at harassing flanks and hunting solos.

-When building an army with Darius, you should have an insanely good reason to leave out the following models:
+When building an army with Darius, consider using the following models:

 - Journeyman Warcaster - Arcane Shield is really useful for making tough jacks tougher, and you can put Fortify elsewhere.
-He can run a Charger or a Sentinel.
+Try letting Junior run a Charger or a Sentinel.

-- Squire - vital to extending full throttle's reach and helping lessen his focus burden.
+- Squire - Vital to extending full throttle's reach and helps lessen his focus burden.

-- Arlan - He's short on magical attacks, something Arlan can mitigate.
-He can occasionally hand out extra focus, or repair Darius in a pinch.
-Problem is that he cannot be everywhere at once, and will probably be a high-priority target for your opponent, especially if they rely on spamming Incorporeal models
+- Arlan - Darius is short on magical attacks, which is something Arlan can mitigate.
+He can occasionally hand out extra focus or repair Darius in a pinch.
+The problem is that he cannot be everywhere at once and will probably be a high-priority target for your opponent, especially if they rely on spamming Incorporeal models

 Darius likes tough melee warjacks that he can repair.